Higher homotopy categories, higher derivators, and K-theory: -theory of higher derivators

 \end{definition}

-We note that the definition of derivator $K$-theory is functorial with respect to strict morphisms $F \colon \der \to \der'$ which preserve the zero objects and cocartesian squares.
+We note that the definition of derivator $K$-theory is functorial with respect to strict morphisms $F \colon \der \to \der'$ which preserve the zero object and cocartesian squares.
 Moreover, derivator $K$-theory is invariant under those strict morphisms which are pointwise equivalences of $\infty$-categories.

+This definition of derivator $K$-theory clearly agrees with the usual derivator $K$-theory for ordinary derivators \cite{Garkusha2, MR2}.
+Moreover, this definition of derivator $K$-theory is also an \emph{extension} of the $K$-theory of pointed $\infty$-categories with finite colimits to pointed right $\infty$-derivators; by definition, for any pointed $\infty$-category $\C$ with finite colimits, the $K$-theory of $\C$ agrees with the derivator $K$-theory of $\der^{(\infty)}_{\C}$.

 \begin{remark} Waldhausen's Additivity Theorem \cite{Waldhausen} establishes one of the fundamental properties of Waldhausen $K$-theory.
 The analogue of this theorem has been established for the derivator $K$-theory of stable $1$-derivators by Cisinski--Neeman \cite{C-N}, confirming one of Maltsiniotis' conjectures in \cite{Malt}.
-It would be interesting to know if the additivity theorem holds more generally for the derivator $K$-theory of pointed left $\infty$-derivators. \end{remark}
+This theorem has recently been extended to general pointed right 1-derivators by Coley \cite{Coley}.
+It would be interesting to know if the additivity theorem holds more generally for the derivator $K$-theory of pointed right $\infty$-derivators. \end{remark}